-- (i) loss of assets, including land and house or workplace; - (ii) loss of livelihood or income opportunities; - (iii) Collective impacts on groups, such as loss of community assets, common property resources, and others; and - (iv) Temporary impacts or disruptions due to project construction work.

-42. Compensation eligibility is limited by a cut-off date.
+- (iii) Collective impacts on groups, such as loss of community assets, common property resources, and others; and - (iv) Temporary impacts or disruptions due to project construction work. - 41.
+Compensation eligibility is limited by a cut-off date.
 The cut-off date for non-titleholders, is the date of the start of the census survey.
 The date of Land Acquisition Notification under Section 11 of the RFCTLARRA will be the cut-off date for all titleholders losing land and structures.
-The project Entitlement Matrix (Table 4) identifies and lists various types of losses resulting out of the project and specific compensation and resettlement packages for each category.

-43. Damages/unanticipated losses caused during construction, if any will be eligible for compensation.
+The project Entitlement Matrix (Table 5) identifies and lists various types of losses resulting out of the project and specific compensation and resettlement packages for each category. - 42.
+Damages/unanticipated losses caused during construction, if any will be eligible for compensation.
 Such issues will be identified and closely monitored by the safeguard monitoring unit of the PMU and PIUs.
 Compensation for unanticipated temporary impacts and damage during construction will be borne by the contractor.
-Unanticipated losses, if any, will be mitigated/ compensated as per the Entitlement Matrix of this resettlement framework.
+Unanticipated losses, if any, will be mitigated/compensated as per the Entitlement Matrix of this resettlement framework.
 Loss of drinking water, sanitation and/or any other facility due to damage of existing infrastructure during construction will be mitigated through provision of alternate facilities (e.g., alternate means of water supply).
 The time gap between transfer from old system to new in certain areas will be minimized to avoid inconvenience to the public.